 - High Minimum Spending Requirement: Because the card comes with one of the most valuable signup bonuses around, it also comes with one of the largest spending requirements.
 The $4,000 you’ll have to spend in the first 3 months can be a bit steep.
 There are ways to do it though.
 In addition to using it for all of your household expenses, you may be able to use your card to pay your mortgage and other big-ticket items.

 - Balance Transfers: If you’re looking to consolidate credit card balances, look elsewhere.
 While many balance transfer cards offer an introductory APR of 0%, you won’t find it here.
 Try picking up a good balance transfer card instead.

 Alternatives to the Chase Sapphire Preferred Card

 If you like the idea of a flexible rewards card but are nervous about the minimum spending requirement or annual fee, you have other options.
 Some cards allow you to earn points and miles toward statement credits, still saving you money on travel.

 For instance, the Capital One Venture Rewards Credit Card is an excellent alternative.
 Like the Chase Sapphire Preferred, the Venture Rewards card offers a 50,000 point signup bonus.
 These points are good for $500 in travel, however, you only need to spend $3,000 in the first 3 months to earn the bonus.
 Rather than transferring points to a loyalty program, you simply apply your points as a statement credit toward travel expenses (like a hotel stay or airfare).
 That means you’ll never have to deal with blackout dates.
 You can also choose any brand you like.

-For me, the Chase Sapphire Preferred Card is still the best rewards card around.
-The points are flexible, the benefits are great, and the signup bonus is my favorite around.
+For me, the Chase Sapphire Preferred Card is still the best rewards card around – at least for beginners.
+The points are flexible, the benefits are great, and the signup bonus is fantastic.

-If you love to travel, you need to check it out this today!
+If you love to travel, you need to check it out today!